DATAMATH CALCULATOR MUSEUM

 and therefore it can't be used for program memory of a microprocessor.
 Typical

-use of the NAND Flash-ROM memory is file based mass-memory storage such as
+use of NAND Flash-ROM memory is file based mass-memory storage such as

-Bytes size compared with 32M Bytes CMOS NAND EEPROM located in the later TI-Nspire.
+Bytes size compared with 32M Bytes CMOS NAND Flash-ROM located in the later TI-Nspire.

 is the abbreviation of synchronous dynamic random access memory and is used as